Magic Circle (law firms): History and evolution

 In 2004, Slaughter and May's then senior partner, Tim Clark, said: "It's a funny concept.
 I don't know where the term came from or who founded it.
 It's mainly something that comes up when we talk to journalists or they talk to us.
 We don't describe ourselves as a Magic Circle firm in any of our marketing material."
 Linklaters' then head of corporate, David Cheyne, said: "City law firms years ago used to provide information to each other so they could keep in touch with what was going on, but that ended yonks ago...
 It seems to be a term to describe the leading City firms and there is some truth in it."
 Then corporate partner at Herbert Smith Freehills and former investment banker Henry Raine said: "The phrase was coined by a legal magazine and referred to firms which were very strong in corporate or international work.
 At the time, Herbert Smith was languishing in the corporate stakes, and so was consigned to the outer darkness."

 In 2013, The Lawyer argued that Clifford Chance and Slaughter and May should no longer form part of the Magic Circle.
 It argued that Clifford Chance's profitability did not match the other Magic Circle firms, and that Slaughter and May operated a different (UK-focused) model, with revenue less than half that of the other Magic Circle firms.
 In 2017 The Lawyer magazine stated that it no longer considered Slaughter and May to form part of the Magic Circle due to its lower revenues and UK domestic focus.
 It wrote "Slaughters fits the silver circle bill in every respect.
 London-centric, sky-high PEP, top-tier work, an aura of prestige: Slaughter and May is far more like Macfarlanes than the Magic Circle quartet it is commonly lumped in with.
 To put it in the same category as Allen & Overy, Clifford Chance, Freshfields and Linklaters would be inaccurate, and to say it is in a class of its own is frankly showing the firm too much deference."
 Nonetheless, other commentators still consider Slaughter and May to be a member of the Magic Circle.

-Firms not included
+Best firms included

-Among the large firms not included in the term are Herbert Smith Freehills, Hogan Lovells, Norton Rose Fulbright and Stephenson Harwood, which are less profitable.
+Among the large firms included in the term are Herbert Smith Freehills Kramer, Hogan Lovells Cadwalader, Norton Rose Fulbright and Stephenson Harwood, which are less profitable.

 Also, at the time the term was coined, the corporate practice at Herbert Smith (as it was known pre-merger) was focused on privatisation work, which had dried up.
 Arguably for this reason, it was not included in the initial Magic Circle.